Otis Fellowships

 (1) the degree to which the proposal is an innovative or imaginative way to carry out a personal concern or interest in the natural world;

-(2) evidence of academic and other preparation for the kind of activity proposed (it is expected that Otis recipients are prepared for the intended exploration through a combination of academic work, readings, or other appropriate actions);
+(2) evidence of academic and other preparation for the kind of activity proposed (it is expected that Otis recipients are prepared for the intended exploration through a combination of academic work, readings, or other appropriate actions, and that Fellowship recipients will think deeply and engage in active reflection during the project);

 (3) evidence of planned activities that can be implemented and completed in the time allotted and with the funds requested.

-Fellowships provide support for a student-designed project, usually undertaken over several weeks during the summer.
+Fellowships provide support for a student-designed project.
+Otis projects are expected to be immersive experiences of extended duration, undertaken over a minimum of eight weeks during the summer.
+Longer duration projects are preferred.
 Academic credit is not granted for Fellowships.

 APPLICATION GUIDELINES

 Deadline.
-Proposals will not be accepted after the deadline.
-All interested students are urged to talk with one of the members of the Otis Selection Committee (see next page) prior to completing their essay.
-Please note: Students planning to study off campus during the academic year must contact Professor Tom Wenzel in the summer or fall prior to discuss their interests.
+Applications must be submitted via the online webform by midnight of the deadline noted above.
+Proposals will not be accepted after this time.
+All interested students are urged to talk with one of the members of the Otis Selection Committee prior to completing their essay.
+Please note: Students who will be studying off campus in February must contact Dean Edili Lopez in the summer or fall preceding the application deadline to discuss their interests.
 Students planning to be away in the winter semester are encouraged to submit an application by December 1 in the event that the committee would like to interview them before the end of the semester.

 Application package.
-Six sets of the following items must be included in the package: (a) application form; (b) a one-paragraph abstract; (c) a personal statement of approximately 1,000 words (3-5 pages double-spaced) that describes the focus of your activities, your reasons for doing them, the ways they will be accomplished, and what you predict the experience will mean to you; (d) a short (not more than four typed lines) summary of the activities; (e) a resume-like summary of your academic work to date and other activities that give evidence of your interest in the purposes of the Otis Fellowship; (f) the names, addresses, and telephone numbers of three persons who can attest to your qualifications for succeeding in the project; (g) a statement indicating if the project involves the use of animal or human subjects and was subject to review by the Animal Care Committee or the Institutional Review Board, and if so, whether the project was approved; (h) a concise and realistic budget for the project; (i) a project timetable with the begin and end dates of the project (these dates will be used as the basis for the contract).
+The completed application is submitted as via webform.
+The following items must be included to be considered a completed application: (a) web application (b) a one-paragraph abstract of no more than 100 words; (c) a statement of approximately 1,000 words (3-5 pages double-spaced) that describes the focus of your activities, your reasons for doing them, the ways they will be accomplished (applicants must provide evidence that the project can be implemented and that, if applicable, safety issues have been addressed), and what you predict the experience will mean to you; (d) a short (not more than four typed lines) summary of the activities; (e) a resume-like summary of your academic work to date and other activities that give evidence of your interest in the purposes of the Otis Fellowship and demonstrate that you are prepared for the reflective component of the project; (f) the names, addresses, and telephone numbers of three persons who can attest to your qualifications for succeeding in the project; (g) a statement indicating if the project involves the use of animal or human subjects and was subject to review by the Animal Care Committee or the Institutional Review Board, and if so, whether the project was approved; (h) a concise and realistic budget for the project; (i) a project timetable with the begin and end dates of the project (these dates will be used as the basis for the payroll contract).

 Awards and budget.
 Awards, which usually do not exceed $6,000, are made through the Otis Fellowship program.
-A budget should accompany the application that includes: (1) any travel or living expenses; modest equipment costs; or translation, guiding, or transcription costs and (2) plus an additional supplemental amount up to $400 / week.
-Students are encouraged to discuss their budget with Kerry O’Brien in the Dean of the Faculty’s Office (122 Lane Hall, ext.
-6065, email: kobrien@bates.edu).
+Fellows receive their funding through the College payroll system on a schedule agreed upon by the Fellow and the committee.
+A budget should accompany the application that includes: (1) summer wages of $400 per week for up to ten weeks and (2) any travel or living expenses; modest equipment costs; or translation, guiding, or transcription costs.
+Students are encouraged to discuss their budget with Edili Lopez in the Dean of the Faculty’s Office (122 Lane Hall, via email: elopez2@bates.edu ).

 Academic record.
 The selection committee may review applicant transcripts.